Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Wisely, the script realizes that he needs help, and eventually Hunt ropes in Benji Dunn (Simon Pegg), Luther Stickell (Ving Rhames), and William Brandt (Jeremy Renner)—who all bring in much needed characterization and humour; not to mention the dissenting voice that challenges the logic behind the courses of action that Hunt chooses.
-The writers (or writer-director) also wisely gives us a notable villain surrounded by a pantheon of recognizable henchmen.
-Solomon Lane (Sean Harris), the villain, is also refreshingly presented as the polar opposite of Hunt: while they're both thinking strategists, where Hunt gambles, Lane relies on logic.
+In Rogue Nation, the IMF (Impossible Mission Force) is chasing after and trying to stop a terrorist organization aptly described as the anti-IMF.
+One of the nice things about this film is that it directly references the events in the preceding MI: Ghost Protocol.
+Due to that, we are presented with a leaderless IMF, which is quickly shut down by a senate oversight committee.
+The knock-on effect is that Tom Cruise's Ethan's task becomes a one-man mission, with no agency support or backup.
+The script wisely realizes that he needs help, and ropes in Benji (Simon Pegg), Luther Stickell (Ving Rhames), and William (Jeremy Renner)—who all bring much needed characterization and humour; not to mention the dissenting voices that challenge the logic behind the courses of action that Hunt chooses.
+The writers also wisely give us a memorable villain surrounded by a pantheon of recognizable henchmen.
+Solomon (Sean Harris), the lead villain, is also refreshingly presented as the polar opposite of Hunt: while they're both thinking strategists, where Ethan gambles, Solomon relies on logic.

 And then there's the wildcard: Ilsa Faust.
 She adds great mystery and intrigue in the initial viewing.
-Her character arc also holds up extremely well in repeat viewings, as the movie also supplies a believable reason for her actions and why Hunt reacts the way he does to her actions.
-Faust is the standout part of this movie, and Rebecca Ferguson's portrayal of her is worth the price of admission alone.
+Her character arc also holds up extremely well in repeat viewings, as the movie supplies a believable reason for her actions and why Ethan reacts the way he does to them and her.
+Ilsa is the standout part of this film, and Rebecca Ferguson's portrayal of her is worth the price of admission alone.

 The film also has some great action sequences.
-While there's nothing that comes close to the sustained tension of Hunt climbing the Burj Khalifa, the motorbike chase through Casablanca has a similar level of excitement.
-However, my view is the film peaks a little too early with the craziest stunt happening at the very beginning: Tom Cruise holding on for dear life on the outside of a transport plane, as it soars into the air.
-"He's on the plane!" takes on a whole new significance.
+While there's nothing that comes close to the sustained tension of Ethan climbing the Burj Khalifa, the motorbike chase through Casablanca has a similar level of thrill.
+However, my view is the film peaks a little too early with the craziest stunt happening at the very beginning: Cruise holding on for dear life on the outside of a transport plane as it soars into the air—putting a whole new significance to the line "He's on the plane!" that an ally shouts out.

 ▲ Top ▶ Movie Reviews Index